Jo-Anc/Jo-Anc/README.md

 ###  About Me

-Interested in Pool,Chess,Cali, and an Internship ofc
+Interested in 8Pool, Chess, Cali, and an Internship ofc